Wednesday 3 June 2015

 (Wedgwood Archives, quoted in Bindman 1979, 47).

 John Flaxman I in 1776 took over larger premises in 420 Strand, opposite Durham Yard.
-He is known to have taken over moulds from John Cheere.
+He is believed to have taken over moulds from John Cheere.

-Although little is known of his early life he is believed to have modelled for both Scheemakers and Roubiliac.- Given the possible) link with Roubiliac the bust of the laughing boy could have come either from the Roubiliac Studio or have been a cast by Flaxman senior.
+Although little is known of his early life he is believed to have modelled for both Scheemakers and Roubiliac.- Given the possible) link with Roubiliac the bust of the laughing child in the portrait could have come either from the Roubiliac Studio or have been a cast by Flaxman senior.

 for more on Flaxman the Elder see -